 According to McKinsey Company, the failure of 39% of organizational changes can be attributed to employee resistance.
 Having a preference for specific features or interfaces, users might resist the transition to the modernized app.
 Therefore, simply implementing changes isn't enough.
 You have to prepare your users for the modernization by providing them with training and support.
 For internal users (your employees), this can include conducting hands-on training sessions or distributing user manuals.
 Speaking of external users (customers), the best ways to facilitate adoption include creating detailed FAQs and offering dedicated customer support channels.

-Technical perspective: Key application modernization strategies to choose from
+Technical perspective: What are the key application modernization strategies to choose from?

 From the business perspective, an application modernization strategy is a plan that focuses on transforming legacy applications to align with business needs.
 From a technical point of view, these are rather specific approaches and methodologies for achieving those transformations.
 Let's dive into the technical side and overview seven modernization options for businesses: